 The G.O.
 Debt score for the UGLG is calculated based on the UGLG's current Used G.O.
-Debt compared to G.O.
+Debt to date (at the time of application) compared to G.O.
 Debt Capacity.
 The UGLG cannot include in the calculation for Used G.O.
 Debt any debt incurred/G.O.
-Debt used for the proposed 2018 CDBG project.
+Debt used for the proposed 2019 CDBG project.